ChenMalobani/TorchRayLib/README.md

 **TorchRayLib++** is a CMake based **integration** of the well-known **_RayLib GUI_** library with my favourite Deep Learning Library Libtorch: the **_PyTorch_** C++ frontend, mainly for working on the **_GPU_**.

+**Why??++** Because its fun, for gaming, for deep learning researchers, for AI, for reinforcement learning.

 ### RayLib
 RayLib is an amazing library which has been widely adopted by the gaming community.
 Read more about the raylib game framework here: https://www.raylib.com/